Anandx3505/AI-Hallucination-Detector/AI-Hallucination-Detector/baselines/README.md

 --pretrained <pretrained>: What model to use for computing embeddings, if a local pretrained model us used, then provide the path to the location of the model (default: bert-base-uncased)
 ```

-## Authors

-This research project is a collaborative effort by Sergei Agaronian & Noa Nonkes, supervised by Roxana Petcu, from the University of Amsterdam.